|

 Thinnes House, 1991.
 Piedmont,

-mask because the result was much more controllable and repeatable.
-This
+result was more controllable and repeatable.
+This technique allowed

 rollover